bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1202_failable_init.md

 [1202_Failable Init](https://www.dropbox.com/sh/hf36tvvnzqbx8ke/AABB67EWiJ8GMN-BU-EHjPwXa?dl=0)

 ## Conclusion
 You've done two things with me in this lesson.
-First, you've learned how design an init method can return `nil` or optional type by putting a `?` right to the `init`.
+First, you've learned how design an init method that may return `nil` or optional type by putting a `?` right to the `init` keyword.
 As we talked about it before.
 Anything that has `?` in Swift will give you an optional value.
 Second, you've revisited error handling.
 The `throws` keyword is not only used within an `else-if` block, but also it can used for an `init` method.
-Take care, keep practicing and developing your skill my friend.
-See you in the next lesson.

 #### Stay Connected
 If you'd like to be on my mailing list and receive personal updates on upcoming books and courses, feel free to send me an email at `bobleesj@gmail.com`